vickonovianto/visavail-modified/README.md

-# Visavail.js - A Time Data Availability Chart <!-- omit in toc -->
+# Modified Visavail.js - A Time Data Availability Chart <!-- omit in toc -->
-This library visualizes the availability of time-dependent data with a chart on a website.
+This uses and modify [visavail.js](https://github.com/flrs/visavail) library which visualizes the availability of time-dependent data with a chart on a website.
+This is the original docs of visavail.js:

 <br>